LeroySteele/Discord-Bot---Node.js-for_SubsequentRP/README.md

   npm i @discordjs/rest
   npm install @discordjs/builders

+-Pull the files from Github

--To make the bot work you should create the reletaive channels and roles then update all the ID's that you get from Discord.
+-To make the bot work you should create all the reletaive channels and roles in discord then update all the ID's .

 -If you host it locally use "npm run start:dev" in the terminal to start the bot.

 -If you host using Discloud update the bot ID in Discloud.config and then upload the files to Dicloud.com or through the dicloud discord guild (always exclude the node_module folder when uploading).

 `Commands`

 "/ownerwhitelistmessage" - Used to create the initial message where users can click a button to open a whitelist ticket.
 This command can only be run by people with the 'owner' role and it can only be run in the 'whitelist' channel).

-"/ownersupportmessage" - Used to create the initial message where users can click a button to a support ticket (there are many types of support tickets).
+"/ownersupportmessage" - Used to create the initial message where users can click a button to open a support ticket (there are many types of support tickets).
 This command can only be run by people with the 'owner' role and it can only be run in the 'support' channel.

 "/ownerbanappealmessage" - Used to create the initial message where users can click a button to open a ban appeal ticket.
 This command can only be run by people with the 'owner' role and it can only be run in the 'ban appeal' channel).

-"/closeticket" - Used to close any tickets, then it creates and sends a transcript of the ticket to the transcript channel.
+"/closeticket" - Used to close any ticket, it must get run in the ticket you want to close then it creates and sends a transcript of the ticket to the transcript channel.

 "/adduser" - When a ticket is created only staff and the ticket user can see the ticket.
-This command allows staff to add another member to the ticket.
-It can only be used by staff and can only be used in a tickets.
+This command allows staff to add another user to the ticket.
+It can only be used by staff and can only be used in tickets.

 "/removeuser" - When a ticket is created only staff and the ticket user can see the ticket.
 This command allows staff to remove the additional member from the ticket.
 It can only be used by staff and can only be used in a tickets.